Chapter Job Listings

 Location: Calgary, AB

 The Trust was established in 1996 when the Province of Alberta restructured the healthcare system.
-Philanthropists involved with the Calgary Health Region, and several of Calgary’s health foundations, saw a unique opportunity to coordinate the efforts of the existing healthcare foundations by creating one cohesive organization to efficiently and effectively raise funds for excellence in healthcare.
+Philanthropists involved with the Calgary Health Region, and several of Calgary’s hospital foundations, saw the need to coordinate the efforts of the existing healthcare foundations by creating one cohesive organization.
+Since then, the Trust has raised over $427 million for healthcare.

-Through the incredible generosity of its donors, the Trust transforms healthcare in Alberta by funding state-of-the-art technology, innovative programs, research and education.
-The funds raised benefit Foothills Medical Centre, Peter Lougheed Centre, Rockyview General Hospital, South Health Campus, many community health programs and 12 Carewest care centres in the Calgary community.
+We transform healthcare in Alberta by funding state-of-the-art technology, innovative programs, research and education.
+The funds raised by the Trust benefit Foothills Medical Centre, Peter Lougheed Centre, Rockyview General Hospital, South Health Campus, many community health programs and 12 Carewest care centres in the Calgary community.

-The Trust employs 33 dedicated professionals who work closely with AHS and community partners to identify key priorities where philanthropic support will ensure excellence.
-In addition to our hospitals, health programs and Carewest centres, our priority needs include:
+Our over 30 dedicated professionals work closely with AHS and community partners to identify key priorities where philanthropic support will ensure excellence.
+In addition to our hospitals, health programs, and Carewest centres, our priority needs include: